 From the Classic Margherita Pizza to the daily seasonal specials, fresh salads to rustic small plates, each dish reflects a passion for sourcing the best quality local ingredients and presenting them artistically.
 2000 Main Street; (310) 396-9250

 It may not have an ocean view, but you can't beat the people-watching on the 3rd Street Promenade from the cozy patio of this stately Italian restaurant.
-Indulge in house-made pastas, wood-fired pizzas, and fresh fish dishes, served with warm, fresh-baked bread with olive oil for dipping.
+Indulge in house-made pasta, wood-fired pizzas, and fresh fish dishes served with warm, fresh-baked bread with olive oil for dipping.
 1360 3rd Street Promenade; (310) 319-1985.

 The Wilshire is an upscale, indoor-outdoor neighborhood restaurant known for seasonal new American cuisine, stylish decor, and an unforgettable outdoor patio - hailed as one of the top 0utdoor dining spaces in America by Bon Appetit.

 The outdoor space has tri-level dining complete with a spectacular outdoor bar, fire pits, and fountains.
 2454 Wilshire Blvd.; (310) 586-1707

-Finding moderate priced restaurants in Santa Monica is easier than you might think.
+Finding moderately priced restaurants in Santa Monica is easier than you might think.
 There is something for everyone in this city that prides itself as much on its culinary progressiveness as its social progressiveness.